Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 The triceps brachii is a big muscle in the back of your arm.
 It has three parts, each starting from a different place but joining together at the same endpoint.

 One part starts from the shoulder blade, another from the lower part of your upper arm bone, and the third from the upper part of your upper arm bone.
-They all come together and connect to the back of your elbow and the covering of your lower arm.
+It all comes together and connects to the back of your elbow and the covering of your lower arm.

 Anconeus

 The anconeus muscle is a little helper at the back of your elbow.
 It links the bumps on your upper arm and forearm.
-You are assisting the larger triceps muscle in straightening your elbow and keeping the joint stable.
-Nerves from your neck (C7-C8) run the show for this muscle, and it gets its blood from an arm artery.
+You assist the larger triceps muscle in straightening your elbow and keeping the joint stable.
+Nerves from your neck (C7-C8) run the show for this muscle, which gets blood from an arm artery.

 Read More-